IgniteUI/indigo-design-docfx/en/components/dropdown.md

 ## Usage

 When using the Dropdown you should always show it on top of the content that follows the item which triggers its display.
-Dopdowns don't push content like accordions do.
+Dropdowns don't push content like accordions do.

 | Do                                                                                 | Don't                                                                                  |
 | ---------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------- |
 | <img class="responsive-img" src="../images/dropdown_do1.png" srcset="../images/dropdown_do1@2x.png 2x" /> | <img class="responsive-img" src="../images/dropdown_dont1.png" srcset="../images/dropdown_dont1@2x.png 2x" /> |

-## Code Generation

-> [!WARNING]
-> Triggering `Detach from Symbol` on an instance of the Dropdown in your design is very likely to result in loss of code generation capability for the Dropdown.

 ## Additional Resources